SofiyaSp/SofiyaSp/README.md

 - 👀 I’m interested in Math, physics and Languages
 - 🌱 I’m currently learning engineering
 - 💞️ I’m looking to collaborate on fun, simple projects
-- 📫 How to reach me by email: sofiyaspolitak@yahoo.ca
+- 📫 How to reach me by Instagram: sofiya.sp

 <!---
 SofiyaSp/SofiyaSp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.